Looking for a Valentine’s Day sensory bin?

 In fact, it got us talking about all the different parts of the flower.
-(Thank you, Google for the reminders)

 I poured water into our under the bed storage bin.

-- Handed my 2.5-year-old the vase of flowers that he was already interested in.
+I handed my 2.5-year-old the vase of flowers that he was already interested in.

 Handed my 2.5-year-old some safety scissors.

-Talk about investigation!
+Talk about the investigation!